advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 1. I can program the machine with any problem and any goal
 2. The program will produce an answer immediately with a solution, if it exists

-I program the machine with the goal "find a non-human-centric definition of objectivity".
+I program the machine with the goal "find a non-human-centric definition of objectivity, starting with objectivity being opposite of subjectivity".

 Now, consider the possibility that this machine outputted a solution.